GlobalCyberAlliance/pdns/pdns/README-dnsdist.md

         * member `remoteaddr`: ComboAddress of the remote client
         * member `rcode`: RCode of this question
         * member `sendTrap([reason])`: send a trap containing the description of the query, and the optional `reason` string
+        * member `setTag(label, value)`: store label/value pair of strings to the DNSQuestion object
+        * member `setTagArray(lblValList)`: store a table consisting of label/value pairs of strings to the DNSQuestion object
         * member `size`: the total size of the buffer starting at `dh`
         * member `skipCache`: whether to skip cache lookup / storing the answer for this question (settable)
         * member `tcp`: whether this question was received over a TCP socket